How to use marketing to get new sponsors for your digital events

 3. Strong brands with excellent events will win

-For B2B media brands, events will become even more important for brand engagement and value delivery – especially within ‘core customer’ groups.
+For B2B media brands, in-person, hybrid and virtual events will become even more important for brand engagement and value delivery – especially within ‘core customer’ groups.
 Brand equity will be a key part in attracting customers to events – with the confidence and trust they have in a brand playing an important part in decisions to devote some of their precious time (and budget) to participating in an event.

 Events businesses will also start prioritising brand building as they recognise the importance of being more customer-focused rather than product-focused.